Navid200/xDrip/docs/Nightscout/NS_FreeTier.md

 The following snapshots show the current (September 4, 2022) limitations.

 ![](./images/egrerss.png)
+The above constraint relates to where your followers are located.

 ![](./images/Regions.png)
 The above three regions are the regions your virtual machine can be in, not where you or your followers have to be in.